What IS Mindful Medical Massage Therapy?

 Physical / Mental & Relational Yoga includes an Inner Measuring of a subjective sense of self, which includes how we relate to other human beings and our environment, with an objective of Optimal Internal & External Health:

 Therefore, IF one ascribes to the term Yoga the meaning Awareness, in the “Inner Measure” or “Meditative” sense, then we see this ancient derivative of the root word mederi as the foundation of a more real, more complete medicine in a fuller, deeper, more humanistic and less mechanical way.
-We also see an ancient root meaning opening doors to yoga, yoga-based bodywork, and medicine as a physical, mental & relational system.

-SO, “inner-measuring” is NOT perfect or idea.
+SO, “inner-measuring” is NOT perfect or ideal.
 It is only a PART of the Big Picture.
 Some people don’t know their joints are being destroyed until they see an “outer-measuring” by way of an X-ray or MRI!

 Mindfulness When Giving & Receiving Massage